sjkingo-archive/simpleblog/filters/README.md

 Stock filters
 -------------

-Two filters are shipped with simpleblog and activated by default:
+Two filters are shipped with simpleblog and are enabled by default:

 * `fmarkdown2` converts each entry's body text from [Markdown](http://daringfireball.net/projects/markdown/syntax) to HTML
 * `fprettify` takes each generated page and reformats the HTML source for readability

-Either filter may be disabled by setting its `activated` attribute to `False` (more on this below).
+Either filter may be disabled by setting its `enabled` attribute to `False` (more on this below).

 Filters are typically named with an `f` at the start; this is to prevent name